Ted95153420/AngularIonic/README.md

 This SHOULD just make the apk and just install it onto the android emulator.
 Except it doesn't.
 You have to faff about a little bit first, but after that, 'ionic emulate android' works just fine.

-With the emulator running, you need to manually install an apk to it ONCE.
-Then LEAVE THE EMULATOR RUNNING.
+**LEAVE THE EMULATOR RUNNING**, you need to manually install an apk to it ONCE.
+Again, LEAVE THE EMULATOR RUNNING.
 Any 'ionic emulate android' command run after this initial (manual) install will do the business (i.e build the apk and install it on the running sinstance of the emulator).
-So, manually install the apk that is already in the repo you cloned earlier.
+So, manually install the apk that you generated earlier.
 It is assumed you are already in the 'AndroidBookSearch' folder.
 Type the following command :-

 ```sh
 $ adb install -r platforms/android/build/outputs/apk/android-debug.apk